Best daily deals

 Yes.
 Bluetooth is a universal cross-platform standard.
 On an Apple device, however, your music will stream using the AAC codec, as iOS doesn’t support LDAC or aptX codecs.
 For the best sound quality, use a wired connection.

 No, not with the Sony WH-XB900N.
 The USB cable is for charging only.
-However, the headphones come with a 3.5mm audio jack, so you can use an audio cable.
+However, the headphones have a 3.5mm audio jack, so you can use an audio cable.

-If the headphones stop working for whatever reason there are two ways to reset the headphones.
-The first is recommended as it won’t delete any of the information (like paired devices) associated with your headphones.
-To do a soft reset just:
+If the headphones stop working for whatever reason, there are two ways to reset them.
+The first is recommended as it won’t delete any information (like paired devices) associated with your headphones.
+To do a soft reset, just:

 1. Use the included cable to charge the headphones.

-2. While charging, press the power button and the custom button simultaneously for a few seconds.
+2. While charging, press the power and custom buttons simultaneously for a few seconds.

 3. This will reset the headphones without deleting any paired devices.